The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley

 The focus is on biography, but extends to an aspect of cultural or social history compatible with Hazel’s interest areas.
 Preference is given to projects that are about ‘risk-taking’ and expanding horizons, promote discussion of ideas, and make a significant contribution to public intellectual life.

 Applications open each year in October and close on 16 November, the shortlist is announced in the following January and the Fellowship is awarded in March.
-For more information visit Writers Victoria.
+For more information and to make an application, visit Writers Victoria.

 The four-member judging panel consists of two judges from the Hazel Rowley Literary Committee and two guest judges who are established writers.
 The Hazel Rowley Literary Committee is made up of Della Rowley (Hazel’s sister), Lynn Buchanan, Irene Tomaszewski and John Murphy (all friends of Hazel’s).